mdangiolo89/Different-telomere-length-patterns-between-domestic-and-wild-S.-cerevisiae-isolates/README.md

 ```

-Note that to run the scripts contained in this repository, you must have installed the following softwares: bwa (http://bio-bwa.sourceforge.net/bwa.shtml), samtools (http://www.htslib.org/doc/samtools.html), picardtools (https://broadinstitute.github.io/picard/), perl (https://www.perl.org/), freebayes (https://github.com/ekg/freebayes), vcflib (https://github.com/vcflib/vcflib), vt (https://github.com/atks/vt), vcftools (http://vcftools.sourceforge.net/).
+Note that to run the scripts contained in this repository, you must have installed the following softwares: bwa (http://bio-bwa.sourceforge.net/bwa.shtml), samtools (http://www.htslib.org/doc/samtools.html), picardtools (https://broadinstitute.github.io/picard/), perl (https://www.perl.org/), awk.

 Please report any issues or questions to melania.dangiolo(at)unice.fr

 ## Sequence data
-Sequence data for the strains belonging to the Alpechin, Brazilian bioethanol, Mexican agave and French Guyana clades were part of another study (https://doi.org/10.1038/s41586-018-0030-5) and were previously submitted to the Sequence Read Archive (SRA) NCBI under the accession number ERP014555.
-The genome sequences generated in this study are available at Sequence Read Archive (SRA), NCBI under the accession codes BioProject ID PRJNA594913, Biosample ID SAMN13540515 - SAMN13540586.
+Sequence data for the strains used in this project were part of another study (https://doi.org/10.1038/s41586-018-0030-5) and were previously submitted to the Sequence Read Archive (SRA) NCBI under the accession number ERP014555.
+The simulated genome sequences generated in this study and used to validate the pipeline are available upon request.

-## Sequencing and de novo assembly of the living ancestor’s genome
+## Simulated datasets
-This folder contains the genome assembly of the living ancestor based on long-read (PacBio) sequencing.
+This folder contains the genome assemblies of 7 S. cerevisiae and 5 S. paradoxus strains modified to contain synthetic telomeres of known length.
+The original genome assemblies were part of another study (https://yjx1217.github.io/Yeast_PacBio_2016/welcome/).
+The list of synthetic telomeres which have been used for replacement is contained in the file xxx.

 ## Mapping LOH and introgressions’ boundaries
 This folder contains all files and scripts needed to reproduce the analyses performed in the corresponding paragraph of the paper, as well as final pan-introgression maps and LOH tables resulting from this analysis.